tc-mb/MiniCPM-o-demo-iOS/README.md

 #### 1.1.3 Open in Xcode and run

-Open `MiniCPM-V-Apps/MiniCPM-V-demo.xcodeproj` with Xcode.
+Open `MiniCPM-V-demo.xcodeproj` with Xcode.
 It may take a moment for Xcode to automatically download the required dependencies.
 Select the target device at the top, then click the "Run" (triangle) button to launch the demo.

 If Xcode fails with `There is no XCFramework found at '.../llama.xcframework'`, you skipped §1.1.2 — go back and run the build.